 Yes, Riga may not have the tallest buildings in Europe but there are still some great views to be seen from up above.
 On my recent trip to Latvia, we explored some of the best viewing platforms in the city.
 Here is my final verdict on the top 4 vantage points in Riga, Latvia…

 St Peters Church

 St Peters Church, located in the Old Town, is one of the oldest and most beautiful gothic churches in the Baltic states and dominates Riga’s skyline as the tallest spire in the capital.

 For €9 (or €7 for students) you can take the lift to the top of the tower and step out onto the outdoor viewing platform with spectacular views over the city.
 Just make sure you wrap up warm as the wind makes it extremely chilly at the top.

-In my opinion, despite being the most expensive, this is the best of the 4 viewing points.
+In my opinion, despite being the most expensive, this is the best of the 4 viewing points and deserves a spot on your Riga itinerary.
 The church’s position in the centre of Old Town gives you a close-up view of some of the beautiful architecture and colourful facades from above, as well as a view across the river to other parts of the city.
 With entry to the tower, you can also explore the inside of the church and access the regular exhibitions which are held in the main hall.

 The National Library